10 preparatory steps for crafting your masterpiece poem

 - Sing, dance, doodle, play guitar or pull out some weeds.
 But just don’t look at your poetry.

 - Try something different.
-Like, if you were writing in English, take a break, write anything in your mother tongue instead.
-Or if you were penning a poem on heartbreak, why not read or write a humor poetry/fiction.
+Like, if you were writing in English, take a break, and write anything in your mother tongue instead.
+Or if you were penning a poem on heartbreak, why not read or write a humorous poetry/fiction.

 - Take a stroll or play badminton.
 Get some fresh air.
 Just don’t worry about the poetry.
 Not yet.
 Not until you may find the kind of rush (not pressure), the day you started with the idea of your poem and felt that poetic high.

 The first draft of poetry happens in a moment of time, it springs & starts to flow and we feel that it’s the best thing to happen at that moment.
 Yes, it is the best thing to happen but remember that the spring or the flow can actually be an ocean, vast and profound.
 Research helps to make it happen.

 By research, I don’t mean going about researching and looking out for poetic techniques or literary elements.
 I’m asking you to research the subject/object or idea of the poem.

 For example, when I started with the idea of the experimental poetry in this series, “Words of Wisdom From the Wandering Jew”, I was in the mindset of writing something unique and from an observer’s stance of a gardener.
 It was instinctive that I use or talk about this plant wandering jew as I see it grow like a weed in all the pots in my garden and I just love it.

 Then out of curiosity, I googled to learn more about the wandering jew and ended up reading an article on why the plant is called so.
 In fact, there were writings that say many stand against calling the plant so and prefer to call it a wandering dude.
 It’s after that that the poem took a specific direction and “calling names” became a part of the poem’s theme.